connor11528/how-companies-hire/README.md

 ### Intercom

-Intercom's are making business personal.
+Intercom's making business personal.
 The way businesses talk to people online is broken.
 Intercom is fixing it.

 <a href="https://blog.intercom.com/how-we-hire-engineers-part-1/">How we hire engineers, part 1: Our screener</a>